-Not your typical deer hunt.
-The only tree in sight was the family’s Christmas tree when this young man shot a buck while shirtless behind his living room couch.
+This wasn't your typical deer hunt.
+The only tree in sight was the family's Christmas tree when the hunter shot a buck.

 Here's the video pic.twitter.com/gCGZ63GaMm